2020 Mural world tour: a case study in virtual event planning

 The virtual crowd went wild.
 It was such a hit that the MURAL Band announced they were going to release a new cover song each month for our employee newsletter.
 So far, they haven’t missed a beat!

 🚀 PRO TIP: Encourage groups of like-minded coworkers to put together some form of entertainment for your event, or even put together a talent competition as part of the event itself.
 It’s a great way to encourage remote collaboration outside of day-to-day work in a fun way.

 After the musical interlude, we ditched our airplanes for a rocket ship.
 We all came aboard and upgraded our seats to a new Zoom background (we knew the drill by now) with stellar views to the galaxy.
-We unpacked our astronaut snacks for our in-flight meal (not space cookies but the real deal), and sat back as we blasted towards Planet MURAL.
+We unpacked our astronaut snacks for our in-flight meal, and sat back as we blasted towards Planet MURAL.

 While cruising in outer space, we explored the idea of building a virtual MURAL Campus as we acknowledged that our distributed team will continue to work remotely for a long while as a result of the pandemic.
 Yes, our offices are still there but it’s unlikely that we’ll return to them any time soon.
 In the same way that tech giants succeeded in building their physical campuses that attracted great minds from all over the world, we imagined what it would be like to create our virtual space for MURAListas working from anywhere.

 More than anything, this final destination was a metaphor for what was to come: We were all on this rocket ship together, heading out into the unknown to build our planet in this vast universe.
 The funding has provided us with the fuel to keep going, but we haven’t lost sight of our vision and we all need each other to continue to play, and have fun.